53 Different Types of Beetles in Michigan

 It is a member of the longhorn beetle family, and the adults are typically between 2-2.5 centimeters long.
 They feed on ash, juniper, and mountain ash trees.

 The larvae or grubs are one centimeter long.
-They are typically orange-yellow in color with dark brown spots.
+They are typically orange-yellow with dark brown spots.
 The grubs live under the bark and can be found anywhere from 3 to 30 meters deep inside the tree trunk.

 This particular type of beetle has been found throughout the Midwest region.
 But it prefers to live in areas where there are many oaks.